andrewiggins/react-suspense-sandbox/src/fiber/README.md

-When React is ready to do work, it calls `performUnitOfWork` on the Fiber to be worked on (the `workInProgress`). `performUnitOfWork` calls `beginWork` on the Fiber. `beginWork` runs the render phase for that Fiber.
-If that Fiber has children, `beginWork` returns the first child of the Fiber, which the `workLoop` begins working on.
-Once a Fiber with no children is reached, `performUnitOfWork` calls `completeUnitOfWork` on that Fiber. `completeUnitOfWork` computes any updates/effects that need to happen (by calling `completeWork`), and adds them to the parent Fiber's (`Fiber.return`) effect list.
+When React is ready to do work, it calls `performUnitOfWork` on the Fiber to be worked on (the `workInProgress`). `performUnitOfWork` calls `beginWork` on the Fiber.

+`beginWork` runs the render phase for that Fiber (calls lifecycle methods, render, etc.).
+If that Fiber has children, `beginWork` returns the first child of the Fiber, which the `workLoop` calls `performUnitOfWork` on.

+Once a Fiber with no children is reached, `performUnitOfWork` calls `completeUnitOfWork` on that Fiber. `completeUnitOfWork` computes any updates/effects that need to happen (by calling `completeWork`), and adds them to the return Fiber's (`Fiber.return`) effect list (the Fiber's `firstEffect` and `lastEffect` properties) (note: `return` could be a parent Fiber or it could be the previous sibling).
 It then computes the next Fiber to complete or work on.
 If there is a sibling Fiber, `completeUnitOfWork` returns it to work on.
 If there is no sibling, then `completeUnitOfWork` completes the parent Fiber.
-If the parent Fiber has a sibling Fiber to work it returns it, else it works on its parent Fiber.
-This loop (`this` -> `child` -> `sibling` -> `parent`) continues until all Fibers/ Components are worked on and completed.
-At the end of this workLoop, the root Fiber has a linked list to all the Fibers that have updates to apply: this is the effect list.
+If the parent Fiber has a sibling Fiber to work on, it returns it, else it works on its parent Fiber.
+This loop (`this` -> `child` -> `sibling` -> `return`) continues until all Fibers/Components are worked on and completed. (see the 6th bullet from the [Fiber Principles issue](https://github.com/facebook/react/issues/7942) to see a better description of how this traversal happens)

+At the end of this work loop, the root Fiber has a linked list to all the Fibers that have updates to apply: this is the effect list.
 It is linked to on the `Fiber.firstEffect` and `Fiber.lastEffect` properties.

 #### Commit phase